 In Massachusetts, for example, if the buyer discovers a defect and can prove that you knew about it but failed to disclose it, the sale can be cancelled within 30 days of purchase.
 In such a case, you’ll have to refund the buyer.

 Regardless of your state’s laws, it is important to disclose any issues.
-“If there are serious mechanical problems and you fail to disclose those problems even 30 days later, you could be held responsible and end up in small claim court,” Paul says.
+“If there are serious mechanical problems and you fail to disclose those problems even 30 days later, you could be held responsible and end up in small claim court,” Paul said.

 When all is said and done, collect all of your repair and maintenance records.
 Potential buyers will want to see how you have been taking care of your car.